Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: Experiments

-\textbf{{\alg} can Accelerate Training with Less Communication Cost in LLM Fine-Tuning.} For LLM fine-tuning tasks, we use five perturbations for all ZO methods.
-Our FL system consists of 6 clients in total, and 2 clients are uniformly sampled in each round.
-To comprehensively evaluate {\alg}'s performance, we execute sentiment classification on SST-2 \citep{socher2013recursive}, question matching on QQP, and question answering on SQuAD \citep{rajpurkar2016squad}.
-As shown in Table~\ref{table: decomfl vs ours}, {\alg} consistently reduces communication rounds required to reach DeComFL’s best test accuracy, resulting in lower communication costs: On OPT-350M, {\alg} achieves up to 2× speedup and reduces the communication cost by 50\% on SST-2, 45\% on QQP and over 80\% on SQuAD.
-On OPT-1.3B, {\alg} delivers a 1.4–2× speedup, saving 29\%–50\% in communication costs across all datasets.
-These results show that {\alg} accelerates convergence and reduces communication overhead, making it more practical for large-scale FL scenarios involving LLMs.
+\textbf{{\alg} Accelerates Training with Less Communication Cost in LLM Fine-Tuning.} In Table~\ref{table: decomfl vs ours}, {\alg} consistently reduces communication rounds required to reach DeComFL’s best test accuracy, resulting in lower communication cost.
+Specifically, {\alg} achieves 1.4-5.4× speedup with 29\%-80\% communication savings across all tasks.
+These results show that {\alg} accelerates convergence and reduces communication cost, making it more practical for large-scale FL scenarios involving LLMs.

-\textbf{{\alg} is Extremely Communication-Efficient.} Fig.~\ref{fig:comm_cost} shows the total communication overhead of various FL methods across different model sizes (125M, 350M, and 1.3B), highlighting the dramatic efficiency of our proposed {\alg}.
-While traditional methods like FedAvg, FedZO, and FedAdam incur communication costs on the order of $10^{11}$ to $10^{13}$, {\alg} reduces this overhead by over 40 million times for 125M and 350M models, and up to 90 million times for the 1.3B model.
-Even compared to the strong baseline DeComFL, {\alg} achieves noticeably lower communication cost.
-This substantial reduction demonstrates that {\alg} is highly communication-efficient and particularly well-suited for large-scale FL with high-capacity models.
-More experiment details are provided in Appendix \ref{app.extra_exp}.